 Porto was recently named the Best Metropolitan Seaside Destination.
 But believe us, it’s not just tourists who can and should enjoy the best of our history.

-That’s why we advise you to visit some of our main ex-libris, where there’s always so much to learn and contemplate.
+That’s why we advise you to visit some of our main ex-libris, where there’s always plenty to learn and contemplate.
 These are just a few of our favorites (but there are many more, of course!):

 - Palácio da Bolsa;